Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Introduction

 The recent discoveries of van der Waals (vdW) superconducting and magnetic materials \cite{Staley2009,Deng2018,Gong2017,Huang2017,Gibertini2019,Liu2016,Novoselov2016} have provided a new platform to realize JJs demonstrating $0-\pi$ transitions with atomically flat and magnetically sharp interfaces and atomically uniform thickness \cite{Ai2021,Dvir2021,Kang2022,Qiu2023}.
 This type of functional nanodevices has great potential for superconducting spintronics, quantum circuits and cryogenic memories.

-In this paper we consider penetration of proximity-induced superconducting correlations into bilayer magnetic vdW materials or heterostructures.
+In this paper we consider the penetration of proximity-induced superconducting correlations into bilayer magnetic vdW materials or heterostructures.
 It is demonstrated that at low electron transparency (interlayer hopping) between the interacting vdW layers composing the bilayer the proximity-induced Cooper pairs can be divided into local and nonlocal ones.
 The penetration of the nonlocal pairs into nonsuperconducting materials substantially differs from the penetration of the local pairs.
 In particular, the length of spatial oscillations of such pairs can be tuned by applying the gating potential to one of the vdW layers.
 It provides a way to identify the contribution of such pairs into the Josephson current and to generate $0-\pi$ transitions via gating.
 It is worth noting that the possibility to control $0-\pi$ transitions via gating results from the unique sensitivity of spatial behavior of the nonlocal pairs to this parameter and is not related to any tuning of the electron density as in experiments with quantum dots and 2DEG \cite{vanDam2006, jorgensen2007critical,ke2019ballistic}.
-Further we demonstrate that at higher values of the interlayer hopping elements there is a region of strong hybridization between the local and nonlocal pairs, where the physical properties of all pairs differ from the conventional bulk behavior and the corresponding oscillation periods can be controlled by gating, what again gives rise to unusual and tunable behavior of the Josephson current.
+Further we demonstrate that at higher values of the interlayer hopping elements there is a region of strong hybridization between the local and nonlocal pairs, where the physical properties of all pairs differ from the conventional bulk behavior and the corresponding oscillation periods can be controlled by gating, which again gives rise to unusual and tunable behavior of the Josephson current.
 We investigate and compare manifestations of the nonlocal proximity-induced superconducting pairs in magnetic bilayers with antiferromagnetic, ferrimagnetic and ferromagnetic interlayer ordering.
+We also note that although proximity effects in vdW and layered S/F, S/F/S, F/S/F and S/F/F heterostructures with atomic thicknesses are being studied very actively \cite{Aikebaier2022,Kang2021,Wickramaratne2021,Jo2023,Jiang2020,Ai2021,Idzuchi2021,Buzdin2003,Tollis2005,Montiel2009,Devizorova2017,Devizorova2019,Bobkov2024_vdW,Bobkov2024_spin,Ianovskaia2024}, the majority of those works consider a sandwich geometry, where the system is translational invariant along the interface and contains a small number of atomic layers, which does not allow one to observe a spatial dependence of the superconducting properties.
+In contrast to the previous studies, we focus on the spatial behavior of the proximity-induced superconducting correlations in the plane of the layers and its dependence on the applied gating potential.